UCLComputerScience/pgta/ra.md

 - You only need to do this once ever.
 - Attendees will be paid at the standard hourly rate.
 - You can TA before attending the Arena One Workshop, just attend it at the earliest available date.
+- Email proof of completion to the [Departmental lead for PGTAs](mailto:csc.postgradta@ucl.ac.uk)

 ### Why?